 Medical care to prolong life can keep you alive when these organs stop working well.
 The treatments extend your life, but DO NOT cure your illness.
 These are called life-sustaining treatments.

 Treatments to extend life can include the use of machines.
 This equipment does the work of the body organ, such as:

-- A tube into your stomach to provide food (nasogastric or gastrostomy tube)
+A tube into your stomach to provide food (

 Feeding - nasogastric tube; NG tube; Bolus feeding; Continuous pump feeding; Gavage tube

 - A tube into your vein to provide fluids and medicines ( intravenous, IV tube )

 - A tube or mask to supply oxygen

 If you are near the end of your life or you have an illness that will not improve, you can choose what kind of treatment you want to receive.